ryanhuynh006/Challenge_1/README.md

 ## Description

 This is the first challenge for the class.
 For this challenge, we will be refactoring the existing code to improve or modify the script.
+This will enhance the current webpage elements.

 ## User Story